Stolichnayer/JSON-lang/README.md

-Language for JSON (JavaScript Object Notation)
+#JSON-lang Language for JSON (JavaScript Object Notation)

 In this project, a specific-purpose language is implemented for definitions and usage of data in JSON format.
 This language is compiled in C++ by including only the "JSONlang.h"